ydataai/ydata-profiling/docsrc/source/pages/use_cases/metadata.rst

 Dataset metadata
 ----------------
-When sharing reports with coworkers or publishing online, it might be important to include metadata of the dataset, such as author, copyright holder or descriptions. ``pandas-profiling`` allows complementing a report with that information.
+When sharing reports with coworkers or publishing online, it might be important to include metadata of the dataset, such as author, copyright holder or descriptions. ``ydata-profiling`` allows complementing a report with that information.
 Inspired by `schema.org's Dataset <https://schema.org/Dataset>`_, the currently supported properties are *description*, *creator*, *author*, *url*, *copyright_year* and *copyright_holder*.

 The following example shows how to generate a report with a *description*, *copyright_holder* *copyright_year*, *creator* and *url*.
 In the generated report, these properties are found in the *Overview*, under *About*.